Lego Adventurers: Lego Universe

 Lego Universe was a massively multiplayer online game that was available from October 2010 to January 2012.
 The game was developed by NetDevil and released on October 26, 2010.
 Johnny Thunder makes an appearance in Lego Universe as a non-playable character.

 Lego Stunt Rally

 Lego Stunt Rally was a Lego-themed racing video game for Microsoft Windows and Game Boy Color.
 Developed by Intelligent Games for PC and Graphic State for Game Boy Color and published by Lego Media, the game features a track editor that allows players to build single-player and multiplayer tracks.
 The Lego Adventurers characters make a guest appearance in the game's intro cutscene.

 Football Mania

-Football Mania (known as Soccer Mania outside Europe) was a Lego-themed sports game released in 2002 for the PlayStation 2, Microsoft Windows and Game Boy Advance.
+Football Mania (known as Soccer Mania in North America) was a Lego-themed sports game released in 2002 for the PlayStation 2, Microsoft Windows and Game Boy Advance.
 The Lego Adventurers characters can be found on various teams in Lego Football Mania, and several levels take place on fields inspired by Lego Adventurers sets.